ivolovichev/dynsymlink/README.md

 <h4>Compiling:</h4>
 1. Download sources to a directory.<br>
 2. Execute “make” in it.
-Use “make CFLAGS=DLFS_PRINT_CONFIG” to enable code that prints current configuration on load.<br>
+Use “make CFLAGS=-DDLFS_PRINT_CONFIG” to enable code that prints current configuration on load.<br>
 3. Copy the binary “dlfs” to a convenient destination.